0xflux/Wyrm/Milestones.md

 1) [ ] Run tools in memory and send output back to operator
 2) [ ] C2 over DNS / DOH
 3) [ ] SMB agents
-4) [ ] Spawn to / Spawn as (including from malleable configuration)
-5) [ ] Allow multiplayer
+4) [ ] Allow multiplayer
-6) [ ] Time-stomping for builds & also agent can stomp files on target
+5) [ ] Time-stomping for builds & also agent can stomp files on target
-7) [ ] Any inspiration from [trustedsec's BOFs](https://github.com/trustedsec/CS-Situational-Awareness-BOF) around some sitrep stuff this can do?
+6) [ ] Any inspiration from [trustedsec's BOFs](https://github.com/trustedsec/CS-Situational-Awareness-BOF) around some sitrep stuff this can do?
    1)  [ ] `ldapsearch`
-8) [ ] 'Overwatch' system on the C2
+7) [ ] 'Overwatch' system on the C2
-9) [ ] TOPT
+8) [ ] TOPT
-10) [ ] Add ability to protect staged downloads with a header `key=value`, to try prevent mass downloading of an agent in cases where the operator wants it behind a check
+9)  [ ] Add ability to protect staged downloads with a header `key=value`, to try prevent mass downloading of an agent in cases where the operator wants it behind a check
-11) [ ] Post Quantum Encryption for below TLS implant comms
+10) [ ] Post Quantum Encryption for below TLS implant comms
-12) [ ] Create multiple users
+11) [ ] Create multiple users
     1)  [ ] Make implant multiplayer - this may need a bit of rearchitecting

 ### Ashen Crown - v3.0